Free

 All About Placenta

 The placenta is a temporary organ that forms inside of your uterus during pregnancy.
 It helps to nourish your baby and flushes out excess wastes that form throughout the three trimesters of pregnancy.
-Often referred to as the afterbirth, the placenta is formed out of the same cells that your baby forms out of.

 The placenta is flat and shaped like a pancake, and has two sides: one side (known as the maternal side) attaches firmly to the inside wall of your uterus; the other side (the fetal side) faces the baby and provides him with nourishment through the umbilical cord.